 When it comes to extending the lifespan of machinery, structures or their composite parts many people’s minds will automatically point towards painting as a way of protecting these from corrosion or decay.
-However is this really the best answer?
+However, is this really the best answer?
 In many case applying a thermal spray coating can be a much more advantageous idea.
-The thermal spray coating process in its basic form is the process of heating one material until it is becomes a liquid and then spraying this onto the material to be coated (the substrate) where the molten material then solidifies to form a coating.
+The thermal spray coating process in its basic form is the process of heating one material until it becomes a liquid and then spraying this onto the material to be coated (the substrate) where the molten material then solidifies to form a coating.

 Compared to paint where up to 70% of the constituents of the paint itself are lost to evaporation, thermal spray coatings are much more efficient as they can be applied directly to the substrate with little or no wastage.
 Also in some forms of thermal spraying any over-spray can in fact be collected and reused, whereas this would be impossible with paint.

 Thermal Spray Coating Contain No VOC’s

 Paint is made up of the pigment itself mixed with numerous Volatile Organic Compounds (VOC’s), which as mentioned above can constitute up to 70% of the paint itself.
 Upon drying these VOC’s evaporate out of the paint and are released into the atmosphere where they can be extremely harmful to the environment.